bradleyschacht/LasVegasWorkshop2025/labs/04 - Data transformation using T-SQL.md

             [Location],
             [LatestRecordedPopulation]
         FROM stage.DimCity
-        WHERE WWICityID NOT IN (SELECT WWICityID FROM dbo.DimCity)
+        WHERE CityKey NOT IN (SELECT CityAK FROM dbo.DimCity)

     END
     GO